ericleasemorgan/api-taskforce/README.md

 ## Performance

-To "play" the suite, the following "score" is provided, but like any performance, playing the suite required practice.
+To "play" the suite, the following "score" is provided, but like any performance, playing the suite requires practice!

 ### First Movement - "Prelude"
   * `./bin/clean.sh` - erase any work done previously